Drilini

 Drilini is a tribe of beetles known commonly as the false firefly beetles, in the family Elateridae.

+Biology

+Adults of drilines are sexually dimorphic.
+Driline larvae feed on land snails, and are covered with bristly protuberances, unlike other types of elaterid larvae.

 Systematics

-In 2011, this lineage, formerly treated as a family, was transferred to the family Elateridae as the tribe Drilini.
-Two former genera, Pseudeuanoma and Euanoma, were moved to the click beetle subfamily Omalisinae.
+Drilini were historically treated as a family ("Drilidae"), but evidence began accumulating that the group might actually belong in Elateridae.
+In 2011, analyses revealed them as nested among Agrypninae in Elateridae, and the group was transferred to the family Elateridae as the tribe Drilini.

+Some genera, such as Pseudeuanoma and Euanoma, were moved to the click beetle subfamily Omalisinae.

 A 2019 study presented the first densely sampled molecular phylogeny of Drilini based on nuclear and mitochondrial markers, recovering 5 major clades well supported by morphology along with several new genera and species.